Christie Gamble

 Christie Gamble (born May 22, 1986, as Christie Lang) is a Canadian curler from Regina, Saskatchewan.
-She currently plays lead on Team Nancy Martin.
+She currently skips her own team.
 While playing third for Penny Barker, Gamble won the 2022 Saskatchewan Scotties Tournament of Hearts and went on to compete at the 2022 Scotties Tournament of Hearts.

 Career

 Before moving to Nova Scotia, Gamble played with the Saskia Hollands rink out of Lacolle, Quebec.
 The team played in the 2010 Quebec Scotties Tournament of Hearts, losing in the 3 vs. 4 page playoff game.
 She then moved to Nova Scotia and joined the Marie Christianson rink.
 The team failed to qualify for the provincial championship, so Gamble moved on and joined Team Sarah Rhyno.
-The team successfully qualified for the 2012 Nova Scotia Scotties Tournament of Hearts, but finished in last place in the provincial championship with a 2–5 record.
+The team qualified for the 2012 Nova Scotia Scotties Tournament of Hearts, but finished in last place in the provincial championship with a 2–5 record.
 The following season, the team played in their first Grand Slam of Curling event at the 2012 Colonial Square Ladies Classic where they went 1–3.
 After failing to qualify for the 2013 Nova Scotia Scotties Tournament of Hearts, Gamble again changed teams, joining the Mary-Anne Arsenault rink as their second, replacing Colleen Jones.
 The new Team Arsenault found some success on tour, finishing runner-up at both the StuSells Toronto Tankard and the Dave Jones Molson Mayflower Cashspiel.
 Team Arsenault also played in the 2013 Colonial Square Ladies Classic, finishing with a 4–3 record.
 At the 2014 Nova Scotia Scotties Tournament of Hearts, the team lost 9–8 to Kelly MacIntosh in the semifinal.

 After taking a season off, Gamble created her own team for the 2015–16 season with Brigitte MacPhail, Kaitlyn Veitch and Mary Mattatall.
 The team did not have a great season on tour, failing to qualify for the playoffs in any of their five events.
 They finished with a 3–4 record at the 2016 Nova Scotia Scotties Tournament of Hearts.
 The team fared much better the following season on tour, reaching the final of the Jim Sullivan Curling Classic and the quarterfinals of the New Scotland Clothing Ladies Cashspiel.
 Despite their tour season, Team Gamble finished with a 2–5 record at the 2017 Nova Scotia Scotties Tournament of Hearts.
 Following the season, Gamble moved to Saskatchewan and joined the Chantelle Eberle rink at third.